SOWK - Social Work (SOWK)

 This course introduces students to social work research.
 Topics include: working with human research subjects; problem selection and conceptualization; formulating research hypotheses; research design; sampling; survey instrument construction; collecting quantitative and qualitative data; data treatment and analysis procedures.

-SOWK 6912 Theory and Practice III (3 Credits)
+SOWK 6912 Social Work Practice: Intervention and Models (3 Credits)

 Course materials emphasize how the nature (function and structure) of the agency gives focus and direction to the process in which social workers and clients mutually engage in meeting identified needs.
 Issues of access to resources and social and economic justice as they impact on clients’ needs are addressed.
 Clinical assessment and intervention are taught from a bio-psychosocial perspective within the ecological/systemic conceptual framework and the NASW code of professional values and ethics.